mfractor/mfractor.content/working-with-grids/readme.md

 Grids, simply put, are one of the most powerful controls in Xamarin.Forms.

-Using Grids we can build rich and flexible UIs; we can create responsive layouts that adapt to different screen sizes or even place elements on top of one another to achieve layering (for example, a floating action button).
+Using Grids we can build rich and flexible UIs.
+For example, we can create responsive layouts that adapt to different screen sizes or place elements on top of one another to achieve layering (for example, a floating action button).

 But, to quote Uncle Ben, with great power comes great responsibility 🕷

 What is this responsibility you ask?
 Well, each grid we build needs to be maintained!

 Here are some examples of the maintenance issues with grids:

  * When we add a new row or column, we often need to adjust several other elements.
 A single change in a grid can mean we need retest our entire UI to make sure it still works correctly and we haven't introduced any new bugs.
  * We position views in a grid through a zero-based row or column index.
 Computers love numbers but humans love names, zero-based index locations aren't intuitive for us to use.